Phrenzi/slate/source/includes/_patron_app_boosters.md

 }
 ```

-This endpoint retrieves all boosters, along with booster information connected with current patron
+This endpoint authenticated by `Patron Token`, and retrieves all boosters, along with booster information connected with current patron

 ### HTTP Request